zhaohany/io-for-docker/README.md

 ## Overview

 **io-for-docker** is an open-source Docker image designed for IO benchmark testing using [FIO](https://fio.readthedocs.io/en/latest/index.html), a flexible I/O tester and benchmark tool.
-The image supports both **runq** and **runc** Docker runtime environments and allows for sequential read, sequential write, random read, and random write IO testing.
+The image supports both **runq** and **runc** Docker runtime environments(And any runtime support docker) and allows for sequential read, sequential write, random read, and random write IO testing.

 ## Usage